Why Is Norethisterone Not Working?

 What Is Norethisterone?

-Norethisterone is a progestogen that prevents periods from starting by maintaining a certain level of progesterone.
+Norethisterone prevents periods from starting by maintaining a certain level of progesterone.
 Your womb will not shed blood if the progesterone levels do not drop.
 It is not marketed as a contraceptive pill and should not be taken if you are currently taking the pill.

 Side effects include; wheezing, difficulty breathing, feeling faint, swelling of the face, tongue, hands and feet and itchy rash.
 There is also a danger of increased clotting if you fall into the following categories; overweight, have a history of blood clots, family history, you are immobile, had a serious injury or surgery and a history of miscarriage.